-Range of the Motion (ROM) of the Cervical, Thoracic and Lumbar Spine Along the Traditional Anatomical Planes
+Range of the Motion (ROM) of the Cervical, Thoracic and Lumbar Spine in the Traditional Anatomical Planes

-This section demonstrates the evidence behind the choice of the specific value of rotatory motion for different parts of the spine in the traditional anatomical planes.
+This section demonstrates the evidence behind the choice of the specific value of rotatory motion for different parts of the spine around the anatomical axes (sagittal, frontal and longitudinal).
 The evidence comes from the

 in vivo studies of healthy young males.